samson-jerome/sequence/README.md

 # Roadmap
 ## v0.2.1
+x remove fmt submodule
+x add Install
+x add FindSequence.cmake
 * refactor build (see spdlog build system) to use fmt:fmt from external
-* remove fmt submodule
 * add fmt as a bundled, driven by cmake options
-* add Install
-* add FindSequence.cmake

 ## v0.2.2
 * refactor build add support for fmt::fmt from bundled source